GuillaumeTaffin/matlab-intellij/README.md

 - [x] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
 This plugin adds support and integration for MATLAB inside Jetbrains' IDEs.

 It aims to provide the same quality support as other languages to MATLAB, as well as providing a better IDE integration for common "state of the art" code actions and tooling.

+You do not need to have MATLAB installed to benefit from language features, but you will need to have it installed for benefitting from all of them.
 <!-- Plugin description end -->

 ## Installation